michaelkielt/multinational-retail-data-centralisation/README.md

 - **Data Quality Assurance:** A suite of data cleaning and validation methods ensures the data is in ideal condition.
 It addresses missing values, data type conversion, and formatting intricacies, guaranteeing accuracy, consistency, and analysis readiness.

 - **Centralised Database:** The project culminates in the centralisation of data into a Postgres database.
 This centralised storage ensures accessibility, security, and efficiency for future analytical endeavours.

+- **Metrics Extraction:** Obtaining up-to-date metrics from the centralised database empowers the business to make more data-driven decisions.
+This feature involves extracting relevant data using specific SQL queries.

 #### Learning Outcomes: